toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

 =================

 The next step consists in initializing the variables that correspond to cells for which the value is known.
-We will use the values in the grid example above, define as a double array (where 0 means the value is unspecified) :
+We will use the values in the grid example above, defined as a double array (where 0 means the value is unspecified) :

 .. code-block:: python